softwaremill/bootzooka/README.md

 And at last from version 1.x is quite stable :-)

 It also worth to notice that there are plans to nativlly support DOM templating with the next generation of web browsers
-- thus can be huge advantage of AngularJS over other frameworks.
+- thus can be huge advantage of the AngularJS over other frameworks.

 ### Why Scalatra?